 For people aiming to start as retail investors (aka individuals), there are a number of options available.
 One possibility is active investing using an online platform or mobile app, such as SoFi Invest®.

-With online-based companies, users can pick and choose from investments—ranging from stocks to fractional shares (Stock Bits), from cryptocurrency to exchange traded funds (ETFs).
+With online-based companies, users can pick and choose from investments—ranging from stocks to fractional shares (Stock Bits), from buying and selling cryptocurrency to exchange-traded funds (ETFs).
 And, with SoFi, the barrier to entry is low: users can start investing with just $5.
 Stocks and ETFs trade for no transaction fees on the SoFi platform.

 Users who would rather leave portfolio building to professionals might opt for the automated investing option.
 This hands-off approach has no portfolio management fees at SoFi.